mjflores/Tracking_template_matching/README.md

 # Template-matching-example

-This example shows the template matching procedure to tracking a selected patch
+This example shows the template matching method to track a selected patch